-The Joint Math/Ed Program is a collaborative effort of the UCLA mathematics department and the Graduate School of Education's Teacher Education Program.
-In this program, students begin work toward a CA Preliminary Single Subject Teaching Credential in Mathematics and a Master of Education degree during their senior year.
-The program enables students to earn a full time salary (about \$40,000) while teaching full time in Los Angeles urban schools during the academic year immediately following their bachelor's degree.
+This program, also a collaboration of the UCLA School of Education's Teacher Education Program and Math for LA is an accelerated pathway to both a CA Preliminary Single Subject Teaching Credential in Mathematics and a Masters of Education.

+In the program, students begin work towards a Preliminary Credential during their senior year and complete their credential coursework by the following summer.
+The program enables students to earn a full-time salary (around \$56k) while teaching full-time in Los Angeles public schools during the academic year following their bachelor's degree.
+Students then complete a Master's in Education by the following June.